aapokaapo/HaloDashApp/readme.md

 # HaloDashApp
+The production level website can be found [here](https://aapokaapostats.site/stats/), provided that I am still hosting it.

 HaloDashApp is a web app for Halo Infinite.
 It pulls player's match history straight from Xbox servers and presents them in human-readable form, meaning lots of colors and graphs.
 The app uses [SPNKr.py](https://github.com/acurtis166/spnkr) to authenticate with Halo Infinite API